griptape-ai/griptape-docs/docs/griptape-framework/custom-tools.md

 ```

 That's it!
-You can start using this tool with any adapter or directly via **griptape**.
+You can start using this tool with any converter or directly via **griptape**.

 Check out other [Griptape tools](https://github.com/griptape-ai/griptape-tools/tree/main/griptape/tools) to learn more about tool implementation details.